SPK1997/Custom-Stream-File-Transfer/README.md

     });

     // subscribe to drain event on write stream
-    // This is to know when the write stream has completed writing and then resume the read stream. ws.on('drain', () => {
+    // This is to know when the write stream buffer has completed writing and then resume the read stream. ws.on('drain', () => {
         rs.resume();
     });